yhwang0123/document_classification/README.md

 - Logistic regression Accuracy Score ->  0.8728813559322034

 2. Deep learning model
-Accuracy for test: 0.88
+Val Accuracy: 0.88

 ## App Deployment

-we develop an app using Streamlit.
+We developed an app using Streamlit.
 On this app, user can upload dataset in json format or csv format, and choose the model (machine learning or deep learning) and get the class prediction for the text.

-## Authors of this project :
+## Authors of this project
 * [Pragati Khadka](https://github.com/PragatiKhadka)
 * [Yuri Hernandez Flores](https://github.com/YuriHFlowers)
 * [Yihui Wang](https://github.com/yhwang0123)